 We have designed and implemented comprehensive learning and development programmes to enhance skills, foster innovation, and promote our employees' personal and professional growth through the reporting year.
 These initiatives have been instrumental in upskilling our workforce and preparing them for future challenges.
 Our learning programmes encompass technical training, leadership development, and soft skills enhancement.
-Currently, there are no transition assistance programs to facilitate continued employability from retirement or termination of employment, but the skill upgradation trainings do help in smooth transition to new roles and organizations.

 Quality, Safety and Sustainability trainings are driven through a quarterly calendar.
 This year we also launched an engineers' Handbook and Toolkit.
 This ensures that the project team has all the necessary tools and resources to build the best product for our customers.
-For our Sales team, we launched an Al-based conversational sales training solution.
+For our Sales team, we launched an AI-based conversational sales training solution.
 We offer a blend of in-house training, external workshops, and an online learning platform (Harvard Spark) to broaden accessibility to different learning opportunities and channels.